agustinbotella/articulos-api/API_ENDPOINTS.md

 ### 3. Get Articles by Application IDs
 **GET** `/articles/by-applications`

 Retrieve all articles that belong to specific application IDs.
 This endpoint requires application ID(s) and returns all matching articles without pagination.
-Supports the forBot parameter to exclude aplicaciones field.

 **Parameters:**
 - `applicationId` (integer, optional): Single application ID to filter by
 - `applicationIds` (string/array, optional): Multiple application IDs (comma-separated string or array)
 - `onlyWithStock` (boolean, optional): Filter only articles with stock (default: false)
-- `forBot` (boolean, optional): When true, excludes aplicaciones field (default: false)

 **Note:** Either `applicationId` or `applicationIds` must be provided.
 If neither is provided, the endpoint returns a 400 error.